LES Britain & Ireland Upcoming Events

 - -Students interested in learning the basics of IP and how to commercialise IP through licensing.

 One full day.
-Modules 1, 2 and 3 are presented in the morning, and Modules 4 and 5 in the afternoon.
-Module 5, with its negotiating and reporting sessions, is the longest of the modules.
+Modules 1,2 and 3 are presented in the morning, and Modules 4 and 5 in the afternoon.
+Module 5, with its negotiating and reporting sessions, is the longest of the five.
 Lunch is included.

 LES/CIPA Member – £175

 Non Members – £275

 LES Member LES100 Training AND Annual Conference – £275

 The LES100 Training Course will be followed by a Civic Reception (hosted by Glasgow City Council) and Gala Dinner.
 The LES B&I 2021 Annual Conference & AGM will then take place on Tuesday, 16th November 2021.
 Click HERE for full details.